-- A HIPAA covered health plan or its agent's system availability must be no less than 86 percent per calendar week for both Real Time and Batch Processing Modes. - A HIPAA covered health plan or its agent must publish their regularly scheduled system downtime in an appropriate manner. - A HIPAA covered health plan or its agent must publish the schedule of non-routine downtime at least one week in advance. - A HIPAA covered health plan or its agent must provide information within one hour of realizing downtime will be needed in the event of unscheduled/emergency downtime. - No response is required during scheduled or unscheduled/emergency downtime(s). - A HIPAA covered health plan or its agent must establish and publish its own holiday schedule.
+- A HIPAA-covered health plan or its agent's system availability must be no less than 90 percent per calendar week. - A HIPAA-covered health plan and its agent may choose to use an additional 24 hours of scheduled system downtime per calendar quarter. - A HIPAA covered health plan or its agent must publish their regularly scheduled system downtime in an appropriate manner. - A HIPAA covered health plan or its agent must publish the schedule of non-routine downtime at least one week in advance. - A HIPAA covered health plan or its agent must provide information within one hour of realizing downtime will be needed in the event of unscheduled/emergency downtime. - No response is required during scheduled or unscheduled/emergency downtime(s). - A HIPAA covered health plan or its agent must establish and publish its own holiday schedule.